 The Department of History seeks to ground students in the foundations of the human experience.
 It introduces them to cause-and-effect relationships in human affairs, and encourages them to understand the power and the complexity of the past in shaping the contemporary human condition.
-Departmental courses probe American, Latin American, European, and Asian history and address such topics as popular culture; the nature of ideology; social and political change; economic systems; migration; and the roles of race, gender, religion, and ethnicity.
+Departmental courses probe American, Latin American, Middle Eastern, European, and Asian history and address such topics as popular culture; the nature of ideology; social and political change; economic systems; migration; and the roles of race, gender, religion, and ethnicity.

-The department stresses the use of primary sources and the honing of research methods, clear writing, and analysis.
-Students are expected to grow in their breadth of knowledge, skills in finding information, and the ability to think clearly as they discuss and interpret past events.
+The department stresses the use of primary sources and endeavors to hone students' skills in research methods, writing, and historical analysis.
+Students are expected to bring these skills to bear as they discuss and interpret the past.

-The department curriculum focuses on three primary subject fields: Asian, European, and American history.
+The department curriculum focuses on three primary subject fields: American, Asian, and European history.
 Students are strongly encouraged to enroll in the introductory sequences as a foundation for more advanced study in these concentrations.
-History majors are required to complete some work in each of the three fields and to obtain a breadth of historical understanding.
+History majors are required to complete some work in each of the three fields in order to obtain a breadth of historical understanding.
 Most introductory sequences are offered at the 100 level.
 The entry-level U.S. sequence (History 230A, 230B, 230C) is offered at the 200 level and is open to first-year students.

-The department counsels students to take courses in related fields of language, literature, fine arts, social sciences, and international affairs to deepen their subject concentration.
+The department counsels students to take courses in related fields of language, literature, fine arts, social sciences, and international affairs to deepen their understanding of their area of concentration.